neha013/GeneSeqML/README.md

 # GeneSeqML
-Empowering Gene Function Prediction through DNA Sequencing and Machine Learning Certainly!
-Here are some introductory lines you can use to provide an overview of the project, dataset, and results in a tabular format:
+Empowering Gene Function Prediction through DNA Sequencing and Machine Learning

 **Project Overview:**
 An intelligent classification model that harnesses the potential of DNA sequencing and machine learning to predict gene function, enabling precise annotations and deeper understanding of genetic information